lewagon/dotfiles/03-AR-Database/02-SQL-CRUD/01-Query-the-DB/README.md

 # => rows is an Array of records, each record being an Array of columns.
 ```

-Before moving on to the main goal for today, let's rehearse making a query to the database.
-We will be using the same `jukebox` database from yesterday's exercises.
+Before moving on to the main goal for today, let's do a small warmup and rehearse making a query to the database.
+We will be using the same `jukebox` database from yesterday's exercises before moving on to a different one in the second exercise.

 ## Specs